The 50 Best Marriage Tips Of All Time, From 50 Marriage Experts

 "When you try to change your spouse you come across as a nag and wind up sending the message that 'who you are is not enough.'
 Nobody likes getting that message, and it leads to distance and polarization.
 Let your spouse be who he or she is and focus on changing yourself." — Dr. Rick Kirschner, relationship coach

-"Throw at it every possible remedy you've got, no matter how alternative or weird it seems.
-Chances are one or more of them will actually work and your marriage will get stronger and stronger." — Alisa Bowman, relationship coach
+"Try every possible remedy you've got, no matter how alternative or weird it seems.
+Chances are one or more of them will work and your marriage will get stronger and stronger." — Alisa Bowman, relationship coach

 "Communicate how you feel using 'I' statements.
 It's not your partner's job to read your mind, guess what you're thinking, or put words into your mouth.
 These are huge obstacles to open, honest communication and will guarantee resentment, anger, and frustration in the relationship." — Sharon Rivkin, MA, MFT